-Greece has an established upstream oil industry which however is still at early stages in terms of production.
-Concession rights have been granted over numerous areas both onshore and offshore but production currently takes place only in the offshore area of Prinos.
+Greece has an established upstream oil industry with numerous active onshore and offshore concessions, out of which only Prinos offshore block located in Northern Greece is in the production phase (production takes place in three fields: Prinos, Prinos North, and Epsilon).
 There are no recent data on the production capacity of Prinos; nevertheless, according to data dating back in December 2016, the Prinos reserve raised up approximately 5 thousand barrels per day.